charmed-kubernetes/kubernetes-docs/pages/k8s/1.20/upgrading.md

 It is recommended that you keep your **Kubernetes** deployment updated to the latest available stable version.
 You should also update the other applications which make up the **Charmed Kubernetes**.
 Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

 New minor versions of **Kubernetes** are set to release once per quarter.
-You can check the latest release version on the [Kubernetes release page on GitHub][k8s-release]. **Charmed Kubernetes** is kept in close sync with upstream Kubernetes: updated versions will be released within a week of a new upstream version of **Kubernetes**.
+You can check the latest release version on the [Kubernetes release page on GitHub][k8s-release]. **Charmed Kubernetes** is kept in close sync with upstream Kubernetes: updated versions will usually be released within a week of a new upstream version of **Kubernetes**.

 <div class="p-notification--information">
   <p markdown="1" class="p-notification__response">